Allam0053/kuli-ah/S5 MPPL/README.md

 ## Discussion Summary outline

 1. Project background
-   a.
-Purpose of project
+   - Purpose of project
-   b.
-Scope of project
+   - Scope of project
-   c.
-Other background information
+   - Other background information
 2. Perspectives
-   a.
-Who will use the system?
+   - Who will use the system?
-   b.
-Who can provide input about the system?
+   - Who can provide input about the system?
 3. Project Objectives
-   a.
-Known business rules
+   - Known business rules
-   b.
-System information and/or diagrams
+   - System information and/or diagrams
-   c.
-Assumptions and dependencies
+   - Assumptions and dependencies
-   d.
-Design and implementation constraints
+   - Design and implementation constraints
 4. Risks
 5. Known future enhancements
 6. References